-- 1. Decide the scheduling of thermal units and hydro-thermal units for overall economy - 2.
-Develop small scale model of alternator, excitation and governing systems. - 3.
-Design and apply control for frequency and voltage of power system represented by single or multi-area. - 4.
+- 1. Develop small scale model of alternator, excitation and governing systems. - 2.
+Decide the scheduling of thermal units and hydro-thermal units for overall economy. - 3.
+Design and apply control for frequency and voltage of power system represented by multi area. - 4.
 Comprehend power system security and contingency. - 5.
 Computation of small scale and voltage stability.